Sasas-Lss/ESP-Align/README.md

 **Arguments:**

-* `-i / --input`: Path to the input FASTA file containing protein sequences.
+* `-i / --input`: Path to the input FASTA file containing protein sequences used for tree construction.
 * `-p / --pdb_path`: Path to the PDB files.
 Leave blank to automatically use ESMFold for structure prediction.

   > **Note:** File names should be consistent with sequence IDs in the FASTA file (e.g., `proteinA.pdb` for `proteinA` in FASTA).